-- When the posts are ready, you’ll probably want a gravel board to prevent the fencing from touching the floor, fighting against rot.
+- A gravel board is useful for preventing the fencing from touching the floor, fighting against rot.

-- Use stainless steel or galvanised screws / nails.
+- Use stainless steel or galvanised screws or nails.
 They’re more resistant to rust.

 - Always have a spirit level on hand to check your fencing is level once they have been installed.

 - You might want to top off your fencing posts with some caps — but make sure they’re pre-drilled to prevent end splitting.